mayouni/stzlib/libraries/stzlib/doc/quickers/stz-notes-quickers.md

 # When you write this in the console:
 ? [ 1, 2, [ 3, 4 ], 5 ]

-# You get a vertical display like this:
+# You get a vertical display like this

 1
 2
 3
 4
 5

-# But when you put on the @@ glasses:
+# But when you put on the @@ glasses

 ? @@( [ 1, 2, [ 3, 4 ], 5 ] )
 #--> "[ 1, 2, [ 3, 4 ], 5 ]"
 ```